Election Day for the 2022 North Carolina General Election is Tuesday, November 8, 2022.

 Voter eligibility information

-The voter registration deadline for the Primary Election is Friday, April 22, 2022.
+The voter registration deadline for the statewide general election is Friday, October 14, 2022.

 Here are the qualifications to be eligible to vote.